-There are two competing amendments in paragraph (7) of Article 40 concerning the manner of marking the ballot.
-One proposal provides that the voter places a mark in the square on the ballot related to the candidate whom the voter selects.
-The second proposal allows the voter to vote "against all candidates".
-The OSCE/ODIHR recommends that the first proposal be adopted as it is much preferred over the second proposal.
+The OSCE/ODIHR noted in its November 2003 assessment that there were two competing amendments in paragraph (7) of Article 40 concerning the manner of marking the ballot.
+One proposal provided that the voter places a mark in the square on the ballot related to the candidate whom the voter selects.
+The second proposal allowed the voter to vote "against all candidates".
+The OSCE/ODIHR recommended that the first proposal be adopted as positive voting is much preferred over negative voting.
+The OSCE/ODIHR again recommends that positive voting be used instead of negative voting.